spacemonkeydelivers/riscv_security_contest_project/README.md

 # Testing infrastructure

-Our testing infrastructure is rather sophisticated and allows a wide range of testing scenarious.
-The primary focus was to make simulation of an assembly-based or c-based programs as simple (for the user) as possible.
+Our testing infrastructure is rather sophisticated and allows a wide range of testing scenarios.
+The primary focus was to make the simulation of an assembly-based or c-based program as simple (for the user) as possible.
-**At the moment of our submission it was still at the stage of an active development**.
+**At the moment of our submission, it was still at the stage of active development**.

 We use cmake to create "test list files" and ctest to run our tests.
-Execution of each test is driven by a python script.
+The execution of each test is driven by a python script.
 This python script contains an embedded debugger and facilities to dump .vcd and trace files.

 To know which commands are executed during test run one may pass `-V` option to **ctest** program.